Aarongoldmananalyst/Winning-the-Space-Race-with-Data-Science/README.md

 | 💻 **View on GitHub**               | <a href="https://github.com/Aarongoldmananalyst/Winning-the-Space-Race-with-Data-Science" target="_blank">Browse source code, data, and notebooks</a>                                         |
 | 📄 **Executive Presentation (PDF)** | <a href="https://github.com/Aarongoldmananalyst/Winning-the-Space-Race-with-Data-Science/raw/main/Winning_the_Space_Race_with_Data_Science.pdf" target="_blank">Open executive slide deck</a> |

 ---

+## 📊 Analysis & Key Insights

+This project focuses on analyzing historical data to identify trends, patterns, and strategic insights related to technology skills demand and industry evolution.

+Key outcomes include:
+- Identification of high-growth programming languages and databases
+- Trend analysis across time and regions
+- Data-driven recommendations for workforce planning and skill development

+---